 The Los Angeles Regional Center of Azusa Pacific University is located in the Koreatown district at 3580 Wilshire Blvd., Ste.
 200, Los Angeles, California 90010.
-The center currently offers programs sponsored by APU’s Azusa Pacific Seminary.
-In addition, the center offers degrees in education and leadership, the L.A.
-Term and, the American Language and Culture Institute Project.
-The center is supervised by Cloetta Veney, Ph.D., director, and Patricia Staten, executive assistant.
-For information, call (213) 252-0962 or email at email@example.com.
+The center offers programs sponsored by APU’s Azusa Pacific Seminary.
+The center also offers degrees in education and leadership, the L.A.
+Term, and the American Language and Culture Institute.
+The center is supervised by Donald Brown, Ed.D., director, and Patricia Staten, executive assistant.
+For more information, call (213) 252-0962 or email at firstname.lastname@example.org.

 The Asian Program offers bilingual courses in English and Korean for various graduate degree programs at Azusa Pacific Seminary.
 This program seeks to make an eternal impact for Christ by equipping Korean pastors and lay leaders to serve as ministers, missionaries, and leaders in the Korean community throughout the world.
-Blending Korean culture with the principles of God's Word, the center provides academic excellence coupled with practical ministry training.
-Suk Kim, Ph.D. is coordinator of the program.
+Blending Korean culture with the principles of God’s Word, the center provides academic excellence coupled with practical ministry training.
+Linda Pyun, Ph.D., is coordinator of the program.
 For more information, call (213) 252-0962.

 L.A.
 Theology Program

 The Los Angeles theology program contextualizes the message of the Gospel and brings theology to the culturally diversified city of Los Angeles.
 The program prepares men and women for professional ministry in the church.
 The core curriculum provides students with solid training in biblical, theological, and ministerial studies.
 A unique feature of the program is its intentional integration of academic and experiential components.
 Students must engage in some form of supervised ministry during their degree programs.
 Azusa Pacific Seminary’s faculty bring to the program a unique combination of the highest academic credentials and extensive ministerial experience.

 The goal of both the Los Angeles theology program and the M.Div. program is to help the student develop a pastoral theology for ministry in a local church or parachurch organization.
 The emphasis involves biblical and theological reflection on a broad spectrum of ministerial tasks and needs.
 Specifically, the goals of the Master of Divinity Program are to prepare graduates who: